There are many different types of lifeboats that vessels use today. It is a vital safety appliance on board that it is mandatory to have them.

 Those boats portrayed in that movie are open lifeboats due to the obvious reason that they are open.

-They have no side and overhead covers exposing the occupants to the weather.
+They have no side and overhead covers thereby exposing the survivors to the weather.
 Not good with wind chills.

 And you don’t want to be in that boat when the weather is cold, bad, and ugly.